Chapter 11: Sharing the Road

 A special right-of-way law allows blind pedestrians to go across the road with a guide dog or a white or metal cane.
 You must always give them the right-of-way when they are trying to cross at a marked or unmarked crosswalk, even if the traffic signals or other right-of-way rules are not in their favor.

 Remember to move your eyes as you drive.
 Look to either side every few seconds to help you spot pedestrians near or approaching the roadway.

 - Obey traffic and pedestrian signals, traffic officers and official signs.

 - Never stand in the road to hitchhike or conduct business with motorists.

 Bicyclists and in-line skaters have the right to share the road and travel in the same direction as motor vehicles.
-They are often hard to see in traffic, and have no protection from a traffic crash.
-Check your "blind spots" before you make a turn, parallel park, or open a door or leave a curb.
-Do not depend only on your mirrors - turn your head to look for bicyclists and skaters and scooter operators that may be next to them or approaching.
+They are often hard to see in traffic and have no protection from a traffic crash.
+Check your "blind spots" before you make a turn, parallel park, open a door or leave a curb.
+Do not depend only on your mirrors - turn your head to look for bicyclists and skaters and scooter operators that may be next to you or approaching.

 Be aware that the bicyclist or in-line skater near or in front of you can react to road hazards like a motorcyclist would with sudden changes of speed, direction or lane position.

 The rules of the road and right-of-way apply to and protect these and other highway users.
 You must yield the right-of-way to them just as you would to another vehicle.
 And they must obey the rules of the road just as motor vehicle drivers do.

-- Come to a full stop before you enter a roadway from a driveway, an alley or over a curb.
+- Come to a full stop before they enter a roadway from a driveway, an alley or over a curb.

 - Never travel with more than two side-by-side in a single lane.

 - Never ride on a sidewalk if it is prohibited by local laws.

-Bicyclists and their passenger and in-line skaters, age one through 13, must wear an approved helmet.
+Bicyclists and their passengers and in-line skaters, ages 1 through 13, must wear an approved helmet.
 Adults must obey any local laws or regulations about helmet use.

 Bicyclists also must: